 On the political front, it seems clear that the powers concerned cannot reach sufficient agreement among themselves to bring about a solution without United Nations assistance.
-The fact that earlier efforts outside the United Nations led inevitably to Security Council consideration of the problem demonstrated this point.
-The wisdom of the move was reflected in the fact that the Council adopted a resolution giving the United Nations, and specifically the Secretary-General, authority to act.
+The fact that earlier efforts outside the United Nations led inevitably to Security Council consideration of the proble demonstrated this point.
+The wisdom of the move was reflected in the fact the the Council adopted a resolution giving the United Nations, and specifically to Secretary-General, authority to act.

-Canada believes that the Security Council should exercise its primary responsibility for maintaining peace and that the General Assembly should not try to usurp that responsibility unless the Council has failed to act.
-The UN can no more afford to be dominated by regional majorities than by the great powers or any combination of them.
-This position has been held by Canada ever since San Francisco and we have consistently sought to have it accepted generall in the United Nations.
+Canada believes that the Security Council should exercise its primare responsibility for maintaining peace and that the General Assembly should not try to usurp that responsibility unless the Council has failed to act.
+The Usean no more afford to be dominated by regional majorities than by the great powers or any combination of them.
+This position has been held by Canada ever since San Francisco and we have consistently sought to have it accepted generating the United Nations.

-Canada believes, too, that the United Nations should be able to respond effectively in Cyprus as it has in other situations broadly similar in nature.
-In Lebanon in 1958, it succeeded in quelling an incipient civil war and in helping to bring about national reconciliation.
-In the Congo in 1960, it assume a heavy responsibility which it could not shirk for fear that deterioration the would lead to wider conflict.
-The assistance rendered in Yemen during the past year was similarly motivated.
+Canada believes, too, that the United Nations should be able to reseffectively in Cyprus as it has in other situations broadly similar in nature In Lebanon in 1958, it succeeded in quelling an incipient civil war and in helping to bring about national reconciliation.
+In the Congo in 1960, it ass a heavy responsibility which it could not shirk for fear that deterioration to would lead to wider conflict.
+The assistance rendered in Yemen during the payear was similarly motivated.